Protect your iPhone against browser malware and other threats with Avast One

 With so many ways for hijackers to take over your browser, getting some of the best free antivirus software can help you plug security holes.
 Since you have no way of knowing if a website, link, or download is dangerous, it’s especially useful to have software that will prevent or remove viruses or other malware.

-Plus, an antivirus can scan for browser hijackers in real-time and block them before they reach your browser, and an identity theft monitoring tool like Avast BreachGuard makes sure you know if your personal information leaks online.
+Plus, antivirus software can scan for browser hijackers in real-time and block them before they reach your browser, and an identity theft monitoring tool like Avast Secure Identity makes sure your personal information doesn't leak online.

 Our powerful malware scanner and threat-detection engine quickly diagnoses threats, including unsafe settings, risky passwords, and suspicious extensions.
 The Wi-Fi Inspector analyzes a network’s security before you use it, while CyberCapture sends any dubious data to the cloud to diagnose.

 Detect and block adware, spyware, and viruses from your browser with advanced analytics and 24/7 monitoring.
-Take your browser back with Avast Free Antivirus.
+Take your browser back with Avast One.